 After the death of her mother in 2002, Baker was ready to try to sing in public again.
 It began by her performing the national anthem at a basketball game and ultimate led to her singing a few concerts at the end of the year.
 Also that year, Rhino Records released The Best of Anita Baker, an excellent compilation of her five albums (including two cuts from The Songstress).

 In September, 2004, Anita released My Everything on Blue Note Records, her first new studio album in a decade.
 It landed in the Pop and Soul top 10 and earned her a Grammy nomination.
 She followed it two years later with Christmas Fantasy, her first holiday album.
 She then went quiet again for three years before beginning work on a new studio album in early 2010.
 Bits and pieces were leaked out over the next two years, before the single "Lately" was issued in August, 2012.
-It was the first release from the album Only Forever, which is presumably to be issued in late 2012.
+It was intended to be the first release from the album Only Forever, which was never released.
+Stories of other projects came and went, never coming to fruition.
+Baker then seemingly announced her retirement from music in a series of tweets in January, 2017

 by Chris Rizik